-The three years of PhD (D1, D2 and D3) are dedicated to the elaboration, writing and presentation of a PhD thesis in law, to the participation in an active and international scientific community, and to the introduction of pedagogical skills that are required to consider an academic career.
+The three years of PhD (D1, D2 and D3) are dedicated to the development, writing and presentation of a PhD thesis in law.
+Doctoral candidates participate in an active and international scientific community and to the pedagogical activities that prepare them for an academic career.

-The first year allows the elaboration of the thesis; the second, which takes place entirely abroad, gives the student the opportunity to start writing it, and the third to complete it; through two academic defenses: private the first time, public the second.
+The first year allows the development of the thesis, the second, which often takes place entirely abroad, gives the student the opportunity to start writing it, and the third to complete it: through two academic defenses (private and public).

 Pedagogical Skills and Participation of the Students in the Academic Community of Sciences Po

 Sciences Po Law School is a small, dynamic and international scientific community.
 The PhD students who have offices within the university can very easily engage with faculty members and visiting professors.
 They are encouraged to participate in the scientific activities of the School (seminars, symposiums, conferences) and can contribute to their design and organization, as long as their participation enriches their research.

 - The Doctoral candidates teach one or two courses per year, to gain pedagogical experience.
 These activities remain limited in order to avoid affecting their research

 - The Doctoral candidates have access to courses and scientific activities offered by other schools and departments of Sciences Po